Namratathale/Netflix-India-_-Watch-TV-Shows-online-Watch-movies-online_files/README.md

 HTML: Structuring the content.

-CSS3: Styling and layout with responsive design principles .
+CSS: Styling and layout with responsive design principles .
 JavaScript: Adding interactivity and dynamic content.